natgo/wt-wiki-scraper/wikitext-transpiled/ground/Wirbelwind.md

 '''Pros:'''

+* Excellent hull armour for an AA vehicle, can resist low-penetrating tanks like [[M24]], T-34 (1942) and 75 mm M4
+* Turret armour is thick enough to protect the crew inside from light machine gun fire from enemy tanks
+* High driving speed able to move from cover to cover with little to no problem
-* High rate of fire (1,800 rounds per minute combined!) allows it to spray shells in an aircraft's path and quickly take them down
+* High rate of fire allows it to spray shells in an aircraft's path and quickly take them down
-* Impressive ammo capacity of 3,200 rounds (~2 minutes of continuous fire)
+* Impressive ammo capacity (~2 minutes of continuous fire)
 * Excellent gun elevation and depression allows it to deal with targets regardless of their location
 * Powerful guns with various belts: HE belt will devastate planes at close range, while HVAP can go through side armour and quickly knock out the crew of common enemies like [[M4]], [[T-34 (1942)]] and [[Cromwell (Family)|Cromwell]]
 * Excellent turret traverse makes it possible to stay on aircraft
-* Excellent hull armour for an AA vehicle, can resist low-penetrating tanks like [[M24]], T-34 (1942) and 75 mm M4
-* Turret armour is thick enough to protect the crew inside from machine gun fire from enemy tanks
-* High driving speed able to move from cover to cover with little to no problem

 '''Cons:'''

 * Weak turret protection: open top design makes vehicle vulnerable to strafing runs by enemy aircraft, especially those with .50 cals like the [[P-40 (Family)|P-40]], and the thin armour can get penetrated by other SPAA like [[M16 MGMC|M16]], [[ZSD63]] and [[GAZ-MM (72-K)|GAZ]] trucks
+* Weak side armour, where an ammo rack is located
+* Especially vulnerable to HE and HEAT shells: even glancing shots could be lethal
-* Less effective at firing at distant aircraft
+* Less effective at firing at distant aircraft, 20 mm shells have difficulty dealing with bombers due to both durability and the typical altitude of targets
-* Reloading rate sub-par compared to other SPAAs at 5.6 seconds
+* Long reload time compared to other SPAAs at this BR
 * With continuous firing, a magazine is emptied very fast so strict trigger control is important
-* 20 mm shells have difficulty dealing with bombers due to both durability and the typical altitude of targets
-* Weak side armour, where an ammo rack is located

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->